Breadcrumb

 • Adventure sports: If you’re an adrenaline junkie, Queenstown’s got your name written all over it.
 Bungy jumping, skydiving, jet boating, and white-water rafting – you name it, Queenstown’s got it.
 Even if you’re not into extreme sports, just taking a ride up the Skyline Gondola for panoramic views over the town is well worth it.
 There’s also an abundance of hikes to walk and lakes to swim in, so you can’t go wrong with Queenstown!

 • Snow sports: Much like with adventure sports, Queenstown and Wanaka are your best places to experience New Zealand snow.
-There’s also a couple of ski fields in Canterbury such as Mt Hutt to check out, as well as a couple in the North Island such as Whakapapa that offer pretty good skiing as well.
+There are also a couple of ski fields in Canterbury, such as Mt Hutt, to check out, as well as a couple in the North Island, such as Whakapapa, that offer pretty good skiing as well.
 But if you’re after the ultimate ski destination, then Queenstown is where it’s at.

 • Scenic Rail Journeys: New Zealand has some of the best scenic train experiences in the world, and you'd be letting yourself down if you didn't check them out!
 Trains like the TranzAlpine are famous for their stunning views, luxurious cabins, and incredible guided tours available.
 These train journeys can be added easily into any New Zealand travel itinerary and are well worth it!